 Blockchain in Climate Change: Tracking Carbon Emissions

-Looking Forward: The Future of Blockchain in Climate Change
+Conclusion: The Future of Blockchain and Climate Change

 With its potential to challenge established norms and introduce transparency and accountability, blockchain technology plays a pivotal role in decarbonizing our planet.
 Moving forward, the incorporation of this technology will be vital in combating climate change, tracking carbon emissions, and promoting sustainable practices.